prog-1/databases-ex04/README.md

 4. Write a function `func examsPerClass(db *sqlx.DB, year int, mod string) []string` that returns a list of exams for a given class and modifier.
 5. Write a function `func averageGradeForStudents(db *sqlx.DB, firstName, lastName string) float64`
    that returns an average grade for a given student.
+If `firstName`, `lastName` tuple is not unique in the DB, then return *any* average.